-Outlook for Android has a notification system similar to that of the desktop version.
+Outlook for Android has a notification system similar to the desktop version.
 But this notification system is more useful since the app is designed for your smartphone.
-Now, a lot of people will download the app and use the system as is, but some folks want more than that.
+Now, many people will download the app and use the system as is, but some folks want more than that.

 Why use the Outlook for Android notification feature?

 If you receive important emails quite often, then you’ll want to know when they’ve arrived.
-The notification feature, then, is the best way to stay on top of things and to ensure you’re rarely in a position where you’ve missed an email.
+The notification feature is the best way to stay on top of things and ensure you’re rarely in a position where you’ve missed an email.

 Outlook notifications are not working on Android phone